ScottLogic/practitioners-guides/_pages/retrospective-playbook.md

 - What are our biggest challenges?
 You may choose "Circles and Soup"
 - What is our vision for the future of the team?
 You may choose the "Resolutions Retro"
-- How do we feel about the meetings we attend?i The "ESVP" retrospective may be applicable.
+- How do we feel about the meetings we attend?
+The "ESVP" retrospective may be applicable.

 ##### Top Tip
 >###### Walking the Board